mihaip/clipboard-sync/README.md

 - handle quota errors
 - use commands API to define shortcuts for copy and paste
 - use event pages (and make sure that they're kept alive while the notification is displayed)
+- show options page when first installed, and prompt for profile name to be filled in

 DONE
 - add icon to notifications